WHO WE ARE and what we do

 Claire has worked in the Research Unit for over 20 years – bringing a wealth of expertise to multiple projects.
 Claire leads our internal review process.
 Alongside this work, she is currently leading our evaluation of pioneer ministry in the Church of Scotland and working on our Deepening Discipleship in Messy Church project.
 Her recently completed projects include leading Playfully Serious

-- investigating the effectiveness Messy Church.
+- investigating the effectiveness of Messy Church.
 The publications Claire has written or contributed to include: Who’s There?
 The church backgrounds of attenders in Anglican fresh expressions of Church

 , Small Beginnings: Church for Under 5s